We’ll try to contact you to discuss your payments and check your Australian assessment is correct and reflects your circumstances.

 What to tell us

-- your income in the currency you earned it in - not in Australian dollars
+- your income in the currency you earned it in, this may not be in Australian dollars

-- what you earned in the financial year where you live - not the Australian financial year
+- what you earned in the financial year where you live, this may not be the same as the Australian financial year

-- about documents you have to prove that income
+- about documents you have to prove your income

 We use average exchange rates to convert your income into Australian dollars.

 We’ll also talk to you about making payments, including making a payment arrangement for any amounts you may owe.

 How to tell us

 Once we get your payment, we add it as a credit to your child support account.
 We then transfer the money to the other parent, normally into their bank account.

 Pay safely online 24/7 through Australian Government EasyPay.
 You can use your credit or debit card.
 There’s a small card payment fee.
 Read the Child Support Government EasyPay Terms and Conditions.